Montez Ford: The Street Profits (2017–present)

 At Royal Rumble on February 1, 2025, the Street Profits (without B-Fab) cost Motor City Machine Guns (Alex Shelley and Chris Sabin) their opportunity at regaining the WWE Tag Team Championship by attacking them and allowing #DIY (Johnny Gargano and Tommaso Ciampa) to retain the titles, who they also attacked during their celebration.
 The Street Profits defeated #DIY on the March 14 episode of SmackDown to win the WWE Tag Team Championship for the second time.
 On the April 25 episode of SmackDown, they successfully defended the titles against #DIY and Motor City Machine Guns in a tables, ladders, and chairs match.
+On the July 11, 2025, episode of SmackDown, Montez Ford and Angelo Dawkins lost the WWE Tag Team Championship to The Wyatt Sick6 (Dexter Lumis and Joe Gacy).

-On the July 11, 2025 episode of SmackDown!
-Montez Ford and Angelo Dawkins lost the WWE Tag Team Championships to The Wyatt Sick6 (Dexter Lumis and Joe Gacy).
+On the Raw after WrestleMania 42 on April 20, 2026, The Street Profits returned from a six-month hiatus and moved to Raw.
+The duo intervened during a segment involving The Vision, attacking Logan Paul and Austin Theory to assist Seth Rollins.
+At Saturday Night's Main Event XLIV on May 23, The Street Profits failed to win the World Tag Team Titles from Austin Theory and Logan Paul after interference from Bron Breakker and Paul Heyman.
+On the June 22 episode of Raw, The Street Profits defeated Breakker and Theory to win the World Tag Team Titles after interference from Joe Hendry and Rollins.
+On the July 6 episode of Raw, The Street Profits lost the titles back to The Vision after interference from Maxxine Dupri who joined the stable ending their second reign at 14 days.

 Evolve (2018–2019)

 On October 28, 2018, The Street Profits made their first appearance at Evolve 114, winning the Evolve Tag Team Championship by defeating The Doom Patrol.
 They successfully defended the titles against the likes of The WorkHorsemen, AR Fox and Leon Ruff, Austin Theory and Harlem Bravado, and The Skulk.
 At Evolve 123 on March 15, 2019, they lost the titles to The Unwanted.
 The next day at Evolve 124, they made their final Evolve appearance, teaming with Velveteen Dream to defeat The Unwanted in a six-man tag team match.